flash1293/aes-wasm/README.md

 The API object has three functions for initialization, encryption and decryption:

-### init(key, iv)
+### init(key, iv, mode = 'CBC')

 Initializes the instance with a key and an IV.
 The `key` has to be a `TypedArray`, an `Array` or an array-like object containing the byte values of the AES key (16 items for aes128, 24 items for aes192 and 32 items for aes256).

 The `iv` has to be a `TypedArray`, an `Array` or an array-like object containing the byte values of the AES IV (16 items).

+`mode` defines the encryption/decryption mode as `string` - supported values are `CBC` and `CTR`.

 ### encrypt(plainData): encryptedData

 Encrypts a given set of data which has to be a `TypedArray`, an `Array` or an array-like object containing the byte values of the data block.
-The size of the data block has to be divisble by 16 (padding is not included yet).
+The size of the data block has to be divisble by 16 if the `CBC` mode is used (padding is not included yet).
 A `TypedArray` will yield the best performance as it doesn't have to be converted prior to use.
 Returns a `TypedArray` containing the encrypted data.

 ### decrypt(plainData): plainData

 Decrypts a given set of encrypted data which has to be a `TypedArray`, an `Array` or an array-like object containing the byte values of the data block.
-The size of the data block has to be divisble by 16 (padding is not included yet).
+The size of the data block has to be divisble by 16 if the `CBC` mode is used (padding is not included yet).
 A `TypedArray` will yield the best performance as it doesn't have to be converted prior to use.
 Returns a `TypedArray` containing the decrypted data.